microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Get-MgBetaOrganizationSettingPersonInsight.md

 ## SYNOPSIS
 Get the properties of an insightsSettings object for displaying or returning people insights in an organization.
-To learn how to customize privacy for people insights in an organization, see Customize people insights privacy.
+To learn how to customize privacy for people insights in an organization, see Customize people insights privacy in Microsoft Graph.

 ## SYNTAX